BrandiMac/space-products/doc/visibility.rst

 #########################
 VisibilityCalculators
 #########################

-TODO include blurb about what "visibility" means or "occulting bodies" and rewrite this main intro.

-The :ref:`VisibilitySegment` object allows you to determine whether an observer can see a target, based on the your specified configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.
-The :ref:`VisibilityCalculator` object allows you to work with multiple ``VisibilitySegments`` at once in order to determine whether ``any`` or ``all`` of the segments are simultaneously true.
+The :ref:`VisibilitySegment` object allows you to determine a target's visibility, which is defined as an observer's ability to view a target based on the conditions specified in your configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.
+The :ref:`VisibilityCalculator` object allows you to work with multiple ``VisibilitySegments`` at once.
+You may use this calculator to determine whether ``any`` or ``all`` of the segments are simultaneously visible.

 .. contents:: Contents